SpektraSystems/Azure-Synapse-Analytics-Day/06-data-governance-purview.md

-# Exercise 6 - Data governance with Azure Purview
+# Exercise 06: Data governance with Azure Purview

-### Estimated Duration: 60 minutes
+### Estimated Duration: 60 Minutes

 In this exercise, you will use several of the capabilities provided by the integration between Azure Synapse Analytics and Azure Purview workspaces.